saleor/saleor-docs/docs/getting-started/installation-linux.md

 > **Note**
 >
-> If you prefer using containers or have problems with configuring PostgreSQL, Redis and Elasticsearch, see our [Using Docker for Development](customization/docker.md) instructions.
+> If you prefer using containers or have problems with configuring PostgreSQL, Redis and Elasticsearch, see our [Using Docker](getting-started/docker.md) instructions.

 ## Prerequisites

 Before you are ready to run Saleor you will need additional software installed on your computer.